district10/blog/_posts/post-0068-cxx-gui-programming-with-qt4.md

 #### Double Buffering

-Qt provides the QRubberBand class for drawing rubber bands, but here we draw it ourselves to have finer control over the look, and to demonstrate double buffering.
+Qt provides the `QRubberBand`{.cpp} class for drawing rubber bands, but here we draw it ourselves to have finer control over the look, and to demonstrate double buffering.

 ```cpp